- Routine eligibility redeterminations and disenrollments resume in April 2023, after being paused throughout the

 Who is eligible for Medicaid in North Dakota?

 Because North Dakota has expanded Medicaid under the ACA, low-income adults without dependent children are eligible for the first time in 2014.
 Medicaid is available to the following legally present North Dakota residents, contingent on immigration guidelines:

-- Adults with household income up to 138 percent of poverty (income limits for various family sizes are here).
+- Adults with household income up to 138% of federal poverty level (income limits for various family sizes are here).

 - Children age 0 – 18 with household income up to 170% of poverty.

 - Pregnant women with household income up to 157% of poverty; postpartum coverage now continues for 12 months, instead of ending 60 days after the baby is born.

 How does Medicaid provide financial assistance to Medicare beneficiaries in North Dakota?